rlucio/cinder-violin-driver-havana/README.md

     For ubuntu: 'cp -r cinder /usr/local/lib/python2.7/dist-packages/cinder'

-3. Create an openstack igroup on the Violin v6xxx array.

-    'igroup create name openstack'

-4. Follow your system documentation to enable FibreChannel or iSCSI and configure your HBAs.
+3. Follow your system documentation to enable FibreChannel or iSCSI and configure your HBAs.

-5. Configure cinder to use one of the violin drivers (see below).
+4. Configure cinder to use one of the violin drivers (see below).

-6. Restart cinder-volume.
+5. Restart cinder-volume.

 Basic Configuration with iSCSI
 ------------------------------